 Dismantle Ohio’s Cradle to Prison Pipeline®

-CDF-Ohio works to build awareness of and end the root causes of the Cradle to Prison Pipeline® crisis and youth incarceration.
+CDF-Ohio works to build awareness and focus on the root causes of the Cradle to Prison Pipeline® crisis.

-We champion effective youth violence prevention and intervention programs that help young people at every point of their involvement in the system — ranging from prevention efforts to divert youths from entering the system by creating alternatives to imprisonment, to supporting youths’ transition back into the community after a period of confinement.
+We champion effective prevention and intervention programs that help young people at every point of their development to supporting youths’ transition to successful adulthood.

 Examine Ohio Schools’ Data to Improve Practices and Programs

 Beginning in 2018, Children’s Defense Fund-Ohio began examining chronic absenteeism as a critical data element.
 Many times, this particular data point is an indicator another factor that must be addressed including bullying, barriers to attending school regularly stemming from poverty, and behavioral health issues within the family or the child.
 These are circumstances that require more supportive school policies rather than disciplinary action for the child and legal action against the parents or caregivers.

 School discipline data is oftentimes unveils disparate actions against children.
 In Ohio children of color and primarily Black girls are subjected to harsher disciplinary action than their White peers.
 This represents an area of education policy that must be continuously re-examined and challenged.

 CDF-Ohio has been a leader in the State of Ohio in calling for changes to policies and practices in our schools and other institutions that push children in to the juvenile justice system.